dinualx/Data-Collection-App/README.md

             collect_number= int(value1)//int(value2)
             print('the number of samples for the process is '  + "{}".format(collect_number) + ' and will be taken at an interval of '+ "{}".format(value2) + ' '+ "{}".format(unit2)+ ' during a period of '+ "{}".format(value1) +' '+ "{}".format(unit2))

-As I said at the beginning, I populate the self.collect_number class variable, so that I can use it in other methods as well, without further ado. again this function, validateTime (), to return it again.
+As I said at the beginning, I populate the self.collect_number class variable, so that I can use it in other methods as well, without further calling again this function, validateTime (), to return it again.

             self.collect_number = collect_number